amin942001/AMFTravellingWave/README.md

 (will run the setup.py script)
 `pip install -e .`

-### Install the font for plotting purposes
-Copy font in your environment fonts.
-Example on snellius "/gpfs/home2/cbisot/miniconda3/envs/amftrack/lib/python3.7 /site-packages/matplotlib/mpl-data/fonts/ttf/lucidasansdemibold.ttf"

-The code should be modified in order to avoid failure in case the font is not present.

 ### Local.env file

 Create a text file named `local.env` in the base folder